AlbinMartinsson/client-cpp/README.md

 # Arrowhead framework client C++
 These is a library to enable the use of Arrowhead framework with `c++` code.
-It is designed to be installed ass a library.
+It is designed to be installed ass a dynamic library.

 ## Prerequisites
 The following Linux packages are prerequisites: